ManojNair/ps-cks-cluster-setup-netpol/Clip3.md

 We've got a namespace called `production-app` with three pods: frontend, backend, and database.
 We've applied several policies:
 - Default deny ingress
-- Frontend can connect to backend on port 80
+- Backend accepts ingress from frontend on port 80
-- Backend can connect to database on port 5432
+- Database accepts ingress from backend on port 5432
-- Egress policy for backend
+- Frontend egress policy (allows connection to backend and DNS)
+- Backend egress policy (allows connection to database and DNS)

 Let's validate these are working.